theHostileNegotiator/KWBandage/PatchNotes.md

 1. Units despite being Tiberium based or using Tiberium based weapons are not considered to be Tiberium Based units, therefore are not affect by Tiberium Vibration Scan or do not take extra damage from 'Anti Tiberium' weapons
 	* Ravagers, Shard Walkers and Tiberium Troopers are now considered Tiberium Based
 		* Unlike Nod Power Plants with Tiberium Core upgrade, units and structures with Tiberium Core Missiles upgrade will not have the "HAVE_TIBERIUM_UPGRADE" flag, making it 'immune' to Tiberium Vibration Scan as it would be able to counter Cloaking Field and Stealth Tanks with a simple click of a button, making the upgrade less desireable against Scrin factions.
+#### Neutral Structures (+ Nod Garrison Armor)
+1. All did not have proper House Color Channels after the Shader Changes
+	* Edited Specular Maps to have House Color Channel
 #### Special Powers
 1. Some new Special Powers do not use unique icons or radius cursors, despite being available and compiled
 	* Swap the icons and radius cursors to the appropriate textures